-Most recent developments in ISUP during this decade include the addition of charging messages suitable for European countries although for example in Finnish version charging messages were present even earlier.
-They are useful when operators change their tariffing frequently using special campaign prices.
-With their help other operators do not need to change their tariffing configuration when another operator makes a tariff change.
+Most recent developments in ISUP after the year 2000 include the addition of charging messages suitable for European countries although for example in the Finnish version charging messages were present even earlier.
+They are useful when operators change their tariffs frequently and use special campaign prices.
+With the help of charging messages other operators do not need to change their tariffing configuration when another operator makes a tariff change and still subscribers of all operators can benefit from the campaign prices.